JiachenMao/Customer_Cancellation_Predictor/Customer_Cancellation_Predictor_Report.md

 A decision tree classifier immediately stood out to me as a worthy candidate for this situation.
 Decision trees are used in data mining as they are performant, scalable, and suited to both numerical and categorical data while requiring little data preparation.
 Perhaps most important when considering that this model must be applied in a non-technical environment, decision trees can be visualized and explained to the layman.
 A customer retention system would be much more effective it can be intuitively understood by the marketing and rention personnel responsible for its implementation.

 ### Stochastic Gradient Descent
 Stochastic gradient descent (SGD) is not a model itself but rather a method of training models such as support vector machines (SVMs) and logistic regression models.
 Specifically, SGD is a method of finding the minima/maxima of a function by iteratively sweeping over randomly sampled subsets of the training set.
-It's often used for training neural nets, but those models will not be used in this project due to technical and experiential limitations.
 Instead, the loss functions made available by sklearn (linear SVMs, logistic regression, perceptron, and others) will be tested.
 The big benefit of SGD for this project is that it allows for online learning, meaning new results can more easily be incorporated into the model without having to retrain on the entire dataset.

 ## Benchmark
 The business's assumption up to this point was that customers have not been properly educated of the refill process and were cancelling after receiving their first refill.
 Another assumption was that a few, high-priced items were responsible for a large proportion of the cancellations.
 These two assumptions together will define our benchmark, which will be as follows: if a refill is the box's first, assume deactivation.
 If the average item price in the refill is more than $200, assume deactivation.
 Otherwise, assume no change.
 For simplicity, the benchmark will be established as a binary classifier.

-# Methodology
+## Methodology
 ## Data Preprocessing
 The following tasks need to be performed: